-For more than 167 years, Washington Gas has been part of the Washington, D.C. metro area and our role in the community goes beyond providing energy.
+For nearly 170 years, Washington Gas has been part of the Washington, D.C. metro area and our role in the community goes beyond providing energy.
 We have a long-standing commitment to service and to making a difference in the lives of our customers, our employees and members of the communities we serve.
 We focus our efforts on health, education and the environment.
 An overview of our philanthropic program is provided below.

 Washington Gas’ Employee Volunteer Program highlights our employees’ commitment to the communities we serve.
 Each year, these teams manage a number of projects that benefit residents of the entire region.
 For each of the last three years, Washington Gas and WGL employees have donated more than 11,000 volunteer hours through this program.
 More information is available on our employee community service program page.